History Center Art Gallery

 Seppman Mill model

-BECHS is currently displaying The Saint John's Bible in our traveling exhibit space.
-On view through September 1, 2017.
+BECHS is currently displaying Coming of Age: The 1968 Generation in our temporary exhibit space.
+On view through June 16, 2018.

 History Center Museum Gallery

 The History Center Museum Gallery is open to the public during regular History Center hours and includes an admission fee.
 The Museum Gallery currently features:

 - The Front Street Project - Explore Mankato’s Front Street during its heydays of the 1920s through the 1960s.
 Stroll through the exhibit to rediscover the places and people of Front Street’s past from its connection to the Minnesota River, industries that made their mark, shops that offered us the latest in fashions and everyday items, the diners, bars and soda fountains that always hit the spot and the community initiative that would change it forever.
 Then consider leaving your memories with us as part of the collective Front Street story.

 - Diorama of Old Mankato 1865-1895 - Made by Orv and Mary Ann Jensen, this diorama covers Mankato's Front Street from Mulberry on North Front Street to Hickory Street on South Front Street.
 You never would have seen all the buildings and objects at any one time, but over 30 years you would have seen them all.